+Editor’s note: MT-SDT Data Size is one kind of MT-SDT assistance information, the value is FFS.
+MT-SDT Data volume as another kind of MT-SDT assistance information is not included.

 Option 4: In this case, the MT-SDT indicator is implicitly indicated [4].
 If MT-SDT Data Size exists, it is the MT-SDT DRB, otherwise, it is the MT-SDT SRB.

+9.2.3.xxx MT-SDT Information